What Are DPIA’s

 Carrying out a DPIA

-It is key to understand that the impact assessment must be carried out prior to the processing and that it should be started as early as possible.
+An the impact assessment must be carried out prior to the processing taking place.
 A DPIA should be fluid, with many of the assessment stages being revisited throughout the project cycle.
 As the processing activities are defined and technical and operational decisions are made, the direction of the project can change and so reassessing earlier stages in the assessment can be pivotal.

 Article 35(7) describes the minimum expected features of a DPIA: –